labs42io/itiriri-async/README.md

 > Parameters
 * `index` - *(required)* zero based index at which to get the element

-For a negative index returns the element from the end of the sequence.
 If index is out of the range, returns `undefined` .

 > Example